intoli/intoli-article-materials/README.md

 This is our most recent article, we hope that you'll enjoy it!

-- [Making a YouTube MP3 Downloader with Exodus, FFmpeg, and AWS Lambda](articles/youtube-mp3-downloader) - Walks through the process of building a YouTube MP3 bookmarklet using AWS Lambda.
+- [Recreating Python's Slice Syntax in JavaScript Using ES6 Proxies](articles/python-slicing-in-javascript) - Explores how Proxies work in JavaScript, and walks through the process of building the [Slice](https://github.com/intoli/slice) package for negative indexing and extended slicing in JavaScript.

 ## Articles